backstage/backstage/docs/auth/index.md

 });
 ```

-Finally you also need to add and configure another provider to the `auth-backend` using the provider ID, which in this example is `ghe`:
+Finally, you also need to add and configure another provider to the `auth-backend` using the provider ID, which in this example is `ghe`:

 ```ts
 import { providers } from '@backstage/plugin-auth-backend';